brndnmtthws/brndn-io/content/posts/how-to-talk-to-people/index.md

 If you don't have a dog, then find groups of new people with shared interests to interact with.
 Try meetup.com, Reddit meetups, or whatever your preferred social platform is.

-The range of digital interest groups has exploded in recent years.
-Beyond traditional meetups, there are now:
+There are also way more internet-native groups than there used to be.
+Beyond traditional meetups, I've seen good ones built around:

 - **Virtual hobby clubs** for everything from cooking to coding
 - **Online gaming communities** that form strong social bonds